Gear

 Ventilation

 A tent without ventilation is like a steam sauna: hot and sweaty.
-The Nemo Hornet 2P’s superior ventilation system was always one of its biggest selling points, and it’s even better in this latest iteration.
+The NEMO Hornet 2P’s superior ventilation system was always one of its biggest selling points, and it’s even better in this latest iteration.

 The Hornet OSMO 2P tent takes it up a notch by dedicating even more interior real estate to its airy no-see-um mesh canopy, keeping the inner tent pleasant and comfortable, regardless of the conditions.
 To see how it held up, I pitched the tent in the afternoon sun and napped with the rainfly on.
 Even in the blistering high-altitude sun, the inside of the Hornet OSMO™ stayed nice and cool.
 I also deliberately selected campsites next to creeks and lakes and didn’t experience any unpleasant condensation on the rainfly or the tent’s interior.